Standard Acrylic Desiccator Cabinet Models, Features & Options

 - Stainless steel plates provide full conductive grounding.
 They protect acrylic from surface abrasion and for this reason, we recommend them when compartment floors are utilized as shelves.

 - Grounding wire connects from hinge to hard ground.
-All racks, shelves, plates, latches, and hinges connect to this common ground.
+All racks, shelves, plates, latches, as well as hinges connect to this common ground.

 Selecting Your Desiccator Model